 One reason for a bad mood may be that your body is out of balance.
 Here are some ideas for how to help your body stabilize itself and get rid of your negative feelings:

 - Take a walk in nature.
 Your vitamin-D reserves are refilled when you are exposed to sunlight, and getting yourself moving causes the release of endorphins, which triggers a “euphoric” feeling in the body.
 Exercise also reduces levels of stress hormones like cortisol and adrenaline.
+Read our ultimate guide on mindful walking to get the most out of it, try walking barefoot where the terrain allows for it, or include your walk into a nature therapy session.
+Whether you walk barefoot in the forest, or just around the block, walking has a myriad of benefits.
 If the weather is not conducive to outdoor activity, try doing an indoor sport like yoga or swimming.

 - Sleep.
 Going to bed early for one night or taking an afternoon nap can immediately raise your spirits.
 If your bad mood is connected to exhaustion and stress, allow yourself to get the rest and relaxation you need.
-If you are having trouble sleeping, try these tips for falling asleep.
+Learn how to take an effective micro nap for when you couldn’t quite get the hours you needed during the night.
+If you are having trouble sleeping, try these tips for falling asleep, to get more REM sleep and to sleep through the night.

 - A bad mood could be an indication that you have been too isolated.
 If you think this might be the cause of your suffering, you can:

-- engage in community work: using your time to improve the the world around you will make you feel fulfilled.
+- engage in community work: using your time to improve the world around you will make you feel fulfilled.
+For example, learning how to start a community garden can help you get connected socially as well as with nature!

 Deeper Reasons for a Bad Mood